Insomnia From Opiate Withdrawal: Sleep Disorders And Drugs

 Opiates can be taken orally in pill form but also can be smoked or snorted through them to achieve a faster onset of a high.
 This can contribute to the highly addictive qualities.

 Do not stop taking your medication without speaking with your physician first.
-Opiates can be extremely dangerous if taken improperly or too much has been taken at once.
+Opiates can be extremely dangerous if taken improperly or if too much has been taken at once.
 Stopping the medications can put extreme stress on your body leading to more severe problems than just insomnia itself.
 Addiction can be detrimental to your health, so please seek assistance in getting off these medications properly.

 Sleep Problems & Addiction